configscloud/client_java/README.md

 * You may modify Client as you need based on your requirements.
 If you are modifying the code, it is recommend that you create a local repository and continue (or) you may submit your changes to the central repo - by requesting a branch on the repo.
 * This Client implements __Client Side Caching__ using both - **EhCache (&) HazelCast**.
 Choose either of them as needed.
 Default is EhCache.
 * Refer API Docs above for easiness to understand the available APIs.
+* There are two steps to start using this client:
+	* Initialze the Client (Details below)
+	* Invoke APIs from the client (Details below)
 * If you find any bugs (or) have more questions, pls raise the question on - [Communities link](https://groups.google.com/forum/#!forum/configscloud---general-discussion-issues-and-feature-requests)